sjp/Schematic/README.md

 Goals:

+* Easy querying of database schema in a vendor-independent manner.
+Vendor-specific information should also be available (e.g. PRAGMA for SQLite).
 * Simple and strongly-typed declarations of schema in C\#.
 * Automatic schema updates to match schema defined in C\#.
 * Customisable schema i.e. have schema declared in C\# but overridden (at least partially) in JSON, XML, etc.